Help Kids Get Close to History While Staying Close to Home

 Museum of the American Revolution This beautiful new museum brings to life the events, people and ideals that sparked the American Revolution and led to the founding of the United States.
 Located just steps from Independence Hall, the Museum’s immersive galleries, powerful theater experiences and interactive elements will help the whole family gain a deeper appreciation for how this nation came to be.

 The Museum’s hands-on discovery center, Revolution Place, brings 1770s Philadelphia to life with four immersive environments – a military encampment, a tavern, a place of worship and a home.
 Children can experience a variety of crafts, digital interactives, hands-on activities and story time in the space.

 Valley Forge National Historical Park To witness history in a different way, take a short drive west of the city to Valley Forge National Historical Park.
 The site of a Revolutionary War encampment, Valley Forge features nine historical attractions over 3,500 acres.
 Drive the 10-mile Encampment Tour route to see them all, or you can walk, hike or bike on the park’s 8.7 mile paved multi-use trail.

 Seasonally, guided tours and bicycle rentals are available to learn about the Revolutionary War.
 Plus, check their website for special events like Living History programs that let children and adults experience the life of a soldier.
 And don’t forget to stop by the Visitor Center to find out how to become a Junior Park Ranger.

 This concludes our tour of some top places to experience history in Philadelphia.
-For more cool destinations to explore as a family, check out our list of Family Adventures.
+For a full list of historic Philadelphia destinations, click here.
 And, don’t forget that your local library may have passes that you can check out to visit some of these museums for free.
 Check out our list here.